GiannosLouloudis/Splash/README.md

 # Splash

 A pipeline to identify Long Non-Coding RNAs in silico.
+Splash was created at the Hellenic Center of Marine Research (HMCR), in Crete (August 2019).
+It's developers were John Louloudis, Tereza Manousaki and Alexandros Tsakogiannis.

 Splash can Identify, putative long non-coding RNAs from a pool of transcriptomics data, using ORF size, Coding potential and checks the dataset for hits against a protein database of choice.